Travel insurance for Japan

 Strong winds, heavy rains, snowstorms and typhoons also have the potential to cause significant travel delays.
 Japan’s typhoon season runs from August to November, during which time planes are frequently grounded, so take extra care when visiting in these months.

 You must make sure it’s still safe to travel to your destinations by checking for travel advisories on the SafeTravel website.
-You need to check this when you buy your insurance, again before you start your journey, and before leaving for each new destination.
+You need to check this when you buy your travel insurance, again before you start your journey, and before leaving for each new destination.

 Your policy may be affected if the travel advisory on the SafeTravel website is ‘Do not travel’ or ‘Avoid non-essential travel’.